Skip to content

 Individual Options Classes

-Each invidual Archipelago option that your game has must also have it's own class associated with it.
+Each individual Archipelago option that your game has must also have its own class associated with it.

-The options classes are set up with a name and option type and contain a description, display name, and any other necessary variables for that option type.
+The options classes are set up with a name and option type, and contain a description, display name, and any other necessary variables for that option type.
+Example from the template:

 class TemplateIncludeHardLevels(Toggle):